nufeb/NUFEB-2/docs/source/intro.rst

 In IbM, microbes are represented as rigid particles, each with their own set of biological and physical properties.
-These properties are affected by internal or external processes, resulting in microbial growth, decay, motility, etc.
+These properties are affected by internal or external processes, resulting in cell growth, decay, motility, etc.

 NUFEB general features
 ------------------------